Nakama3942/ALGOR/docs/en/README.md

 ## GIFs
 <!--The image is not displayed on Hithabi.This readme is configured under documentation.Doxygen is working perfectly and the image documentation website is displayed-->
-### Compilation and linking on Windows in IDE
+### Compiling a program with a linking on Windows in an IDE
 <img src="UsingLibraryWinIDE_Animation.gif">

-### Compilation and linking on Windows in the console
+### Compiling a program with a linking on Windows in an console
 <img src="UsingLibraryWinConsole_Animation.gif">

-### Compilation and linking on Linux in the console
+### Compiling a program with a linking on Linux in an console
 <img src="UsingLibraryLinuxConsole_Animation.gif" width="940">

 ### Building of a library in console in Windows